Home Studio Hardware & Components

 AKG Perception series $150

 USB mics plug directly into your computer and don’t need an interface.
 This is convenient but you often sacrifice sound quality, though this is improving.
-USB mics often don’t produce high enough quality of clean sound for final use due to built in pre-amps that are less than adequate and can’t be overridden.
+USB mics often don’t produce high enough quality of clean sound for final use due to built-in pre-amps that are less than adequate with settings that can’t be overridden.

 Apogee makes good USB mics that have great pre-amps built in, that may be good enough for on-air use.
-Their Hype ($350) and Mic Plus ($250), for instance.
-Some like the Blue Yeti USB mic, though some don’t.
+Their Hype ($350) and Mic Plus ($250), for instance, but if you’re shelling out that much, I’d get an XLR.
+Some engineers approve of the Blue Yeti USB mic, though some don’t.

-A USB mic should have a separate “gain,” level dial, a headphone jack and a separate dial for that sound level as well.
+If you go this way, a USB mic should have a separate “gain” level dial, a headphone jack and a separate dial for your headphone sound level as well.